RussMoore22/MoodMouse/journals/jennifer_perera.md

 * Creating the Authentication for the check-in.
 * Creating the get_one function on the check_in feature.
 * Creating the check_in error authentication get_one function on the check_in feature.

-Ramesh and I were stuck working on the get_one function for the check-in feature

-Today I learned how authentication works and
+Ramesh and I were stuck working on the get_one function for the check-in feature for most of our pair programming time.
+We spent most of our time researching and trying to figure out how to move forward from not being able to create a check-in.
+With that roadblock, we learned that we needed to wipe Ramesh's database since we had new migrations and then after creating new data, the error went away.
+As we tested were v=creating the get_one function, we seem to be getting more comfortable with SQL and the SQL Explorer from VSC.
+I feel more comfortable using SQL in the backend than I did when we started the project.
+Tomorrow Ramesh and I plan to finish the get_one query function and route, test it in Swagger, and work on adding the authentication.
+After all of that is done, we will merge that working feature into testing.

 ## January 26, 2024